Non-Hermitian Majorana modes protect degenerate steady states: Introduction

-In this Letter, we use the framework of non-Hermitian topology to demonstrate that a dissipative quantum many-body system can possess symmetry-protected topologically-degenerate steady states, in analogy with the equilibrium paradigm of topologically-degenerate fermionic ground states.
-The zero-temperature ground state of fermions can exhibit a ``topological degeneracy,'' e.g. orthogonal ground states are related to each other by a nonlocal zero-energy Majorana excitation: $\left| \text{gnd}_1 \right\rangle = \alpha_{\text{Maj.}} \left| \text{gnd}_2 \right\rangle $ \cite{kitaev2001}.
+In this work, we use the framework of non-Hermitian topology to demonstrate that a dissipative quantum many-body system can possess symmetry-protected topologically-degenerate steady states, in analogy with the equilibrium paradigm of topologically-degenerate fermionic ground states.
+In the topological phase of superconductors, orthogonal ground states are related to each other by a nonlocal zero-energy excitation composed of a pair of Majoranas: $\left| \text{gnd}_2 \right\rangle = \beta_0^\dagger \left| \text{gnd}_1 \right\rangle $ where $\beta_0^\dagger=\alpha_l + i \alpha_r$ and $\alpha_{l/r}$ are Majorana fermions on the left/right boundary of the sample \cite{kitaev2001}.
 In open quantum systems, there is no notion of a ground state, but systems generically evolve into a steady state.
-We provide an example where a coherent, partially-projected, many-body system possesses topologically-degenerate steady states.
+We demonstrate that the steady state of an open system can be non-unique due to non-Hermitian Majorana zero modes which connect orthogonal states.

-The tenfold way \cite{ryu2010} provides a useful starting point to discuss symmetry-protected topological phases in Hermitian systems.
+The ten-fold way \cite{ryu2010} classifies symmetry-protected topological phases of free fermions in Hermitian systems.
 In a non-Hermitian setting there are more than ten random matrix ensembles, called the Bernard-LeClair (BL) classes \cite{bernard2002} which generalize the Altland-Zirnbauer (AZ) classes \cite{altland1997} in the absence of Hermiticity.
-The enlarged set of unique BL classes are based on four relationships, described below.
-Any Hamiltonian matrix $H$ can possess $K,C,Q,P$ symmetries, defined as

-where $\epsilon_{k,c,q}=\pm1$, $\mathbb{I}$ is the identity, and the transformation matrices $k,c,q,p$ must be unitary. $K,C$ symmetries are reminiscent of time-reversal ($\epsilon_c=\epsilon_k=+1$) and particle-hole ($\epsilon_c=\epsilon_k=-1$) symmetry of the AZ classification with the observation that $H^*$ is no longer equal to $H^T$ for non-Hermitian models. $Q$ symmetry is guaranteed for any model with both $K$ and $C$ symmetry; $P$ symmetry is equivalent to the AZ chiral symmetry.
-To obtain a proper understanding of symmetry-protected topological phases in the absence of Hermiticity, it is useful to consider the relationships given above.
+Breaking Hermiticity leads to a larger number of symmetry classes since the Hamiltonian matrix obeys $H \neq H^\dagger \implies H^* \neq H^T$ such that time-reversal and particle-hole symmetry can be represented in two inequivalent ways, depending on whether the symmetry involves conjugation or transposition of the matrix.